magiclen/FFmpeg-For-MagicLen-Applications/How to Compile FFmpeg.md

 4. Libraries with Different Licenses

 	FFmpeg defaults on LGPL.
-If you want enable libraries which is under GPL (such as libx264, libx265), you have to add the `--enable-gpl` option for the **configure** script.
+If you want to enable libraries which is under GPL (such as libx264, libx265), you have to add the `--enable-gpl` option for the **configure** script.
 If you want to enable non-free libraries (such as libfdk-aac), you have to add the `--enable-nonfree` option.

 ## Compile FFmpeg for Android on Linux